Securely manage your Carewell SEIU 503 benefits online 24/7!

 Renewal

 The Social Security Administration generally announces new Part B premiums in November.
-If you have an Advantage, Part D, or Supplement plan, you should receive your new bill in December.
+If you have a Part D, Supplement, or Advantage plan, you should receive your new bill in December.
 Please complete the steps above as soon as you know your new premiums.

 Losing Eligibility

-Losing Carewell SEIU 503 benefits does not mean you’re losing your health insurance coverage!
-But at the end of your grace period month, your Benefit Convenience Card (BCC) will be turned off and you will have to start paying your own premiums and out-of-pocket medical expenses.
+Losing Carewell SEIU 503 benefits doesn’t mean you’re losing your Medicare health insurance coverage!
+But at the end of your 1-month waiting period, your Benefit Convenience Card (BCC) is turned off and you won’t receive the monthly reimbursements for Part B and/or Part D, Supplement, or Advantage plans.

 Don’t throw away your BCC!
 If you become eligible for Healthcare Cost Assistance benefits again, you’ll be able to use your card again.